mvermeeren/variational-symmetries/README.md

+# Variational symmetries and pluri-Lagrangian structures for integrable hierarchies of PDEs

 Constructing pluri-Lagrangian stuctures using variational symmetries, as presented in

-	Petrera, Vermeeren.
-Variational symmetries and pluri-Lagrangian structures for integrable hierarchies of PDEs, 2019.
+	M. Petrera and M. Vermeeren, Variational symmetries and pluri-Lagrangian structures for integrable hierarchies of PDEs, 2019.

 The code consists of the following files: